Sport in Saudi Arabia: Saudi Arabian Grand Prix

-Saudi Arabian Grand Prix

 Cricket

 Cricket is the second most popular sport in Saudi Arabia, largely due to the increasing number of South Asian expatriates who play the game during their spare time.
 However, during recent years cricket has generated interest among many Arab locals, such as Faique Habib and Nadim Al Nadwi, who have both represented Saudi Arabia at the national level.
 Currently there are over 8000 Saudi cricketers, with nearly 20 percent being local Arabs, and the majority of the rest coming from countries such as Pakistan, India and Sri Lanka.

 There are many cricket associations Saudi Arabia, with Yanbu Al Sinaiyah Cricket Association being the largest.
-Each major city has its own organisation which holds its own domestic cup for each format.
+Each major city has its own organization which holds its own domestic cup for each format.

 Since 2010 Saudi Arabia has gained quite a lot of fame for its style of cricket, as it has won several regional tournaments on turf, even though back home players only play on concrete.
 Saudi Arabia's biggest win to date was in September 2016, where they beat a Namibian national side by 141 runs.
 2 months later they also won their first major series which came in the form of a quadrangular series also involving Kenya, Uganda and Qatar.

 Saudi Arabia's greatest cricketer is Shoaib Ali, who has contributed to major victories both home and away, and who has captained the nation since 2008.
 He is a bowling all rounder who made his debut against Thailand in the 2008 ACC Under-19 Challenge Cup.

-According to the official page of Saudi sport Authority, there is no existence of Saudi Cricket Federation, Team or Union.

 Basketball

 Basketball is also a popular sport in Saudi Arabia.
-The Saudi Premier League has been home to several players who competed at the FIBA Asia Championship and has also attracted NBA-players such as Mahmoud Abdul-Rauf.
+The Saudi Premier League has been home to several players who competed at the FIBA Asia Championship and has also attracted NBA players such as Mahmoud Abdul-Rauf.

 Besides "regular" basketball, 3x3 basketball has become increasingly popular.